contrapunctus-1/Clobber/README.md

 It is more flexible because the system itself does not define the format of a transaction.
-Client code can save transactions as Lisp lists, as instances of standard-object, or anything else that can be serialized.
+Client code can save transactions as Lisp lists, as instances of `standard-object`, or anything else that can be serialized.
 It is also more flexible because transactions can contain any object that can be serialized, including model objects.
 With this method, client code does not need to manipulate "manually created